 Those in the know can identify exactly where a carpet was made by its design — right down to the village or valley.
-Some designs are woven in, while others may have additional designs stitched on.
 You can find cheaper carpets in the countryside by buying directly from the weavers, but there are advantages at a place like Bazaar 54.

 Well, we survived last night's tourist show, and this morning we're heading deeper into Cappadocia — away from the main tourist route.
-The gateway to our next stop proudly reads "Guzelyurt, beautiful land."
-Time has stood still in this small city where monks carved monasteries out of the cliff side over sixteen hundred years ago.
+The gateway to our next stop proudly reads "Güzelyurt, beautiful land."
+Time has stood still in this small city where monks carved monasteries out of the cliff side over 1,600 years ago.

 This is the kind of discovery I love to feature in my guidebooks.
 This town is a perfect "back door."
 Absolutely no tourism; purely Turkish.
-It's best known in Turkey as the town where historically conflicting religions and races live together peacefully.
+It's best known in Turkey as a place where historically conflicting religions and races live together peacefully.

-"Cok Guzel."
-That means very beautiful and Guzelyurt means beautiful land.
-Since 340 AD, Christians have worshipped in Guzelyurt.
-When the Moslems came, life, from the ecumenical church and mosque, to the communal ovens, was shared.
+"Çok Güzel."
+That means "very beautiful" and Güzelyurt means "beautiful land."
+Since 340 A.D., Christians have worshipped in Güzelyurt.
+When the Muslims came, life, from the ecumenical church-mosque, to the communal ovens, was shared.
 Even today, villagers bake bread together sharing 400-year-old street-corner ovens. .

 . .
 And reminders are found everywhere of ecumenical cooperation.

-Meli: When the Iman calls the people to pray, he's saying "God is great.
-There is one God and Mohammed is his prophet."
+Meli: When the Imam calls the people to pray, he's saying "God is great.
+There is one God and Muhammad is his prophet."

-Sitting gingerly between a tumultuous Middle East and a powerful united Europe which it would like join, Turkey is constantly working to maintain a fragile balance
+Sitting gingerly between a tumultuous Middle East and a powerful united Europe, which it would like join, Turkey is working to maintain a fragile balance between East and West.

-Over a cup of tea the Iman explained that while 98% of the country is Muslim, most want to remain a secular nation.
+Over a cup of tea the imam explained that while 98 percent of the country is Muslim, most want to remain a secular nation.

 Turkey is a friendly culture — often offering strangers a wonderful, tea-soaked hospitality.
 Even before I knew Meli, when I was fumbling around Turkey on my own, people routinely invited me into their homes.
 I've discovered that we're as interesting to those we visit as they are to us.

-Meeting with often leads to eating with the Turks.
+Meeting with the Turks often leads to eating with the Turks.
 And that may mean local style, on the floor.
-Our menu includes fresh bread with feta cheese, honey, tomatoes, olives, and lots of tea or chai.
+Our menu includes fresh bread with feta cheese, honey, tomatoes, olives, and lots of tea, or chai.